ENDELL STREET: The Trailblazing Women who ran World War One's Most Remarkable Military Hospital

 The Legacy of Endell Street - hear my interview with Digital Drama about the aftermath of the First World War for the women of Endell Street Hospital.

-The Mesmerist tells the true story of the mania for mesmerism - hypnotism to us today - that gripped Victorian Britain.
+The Mesmerist tells the true story of the mania for mesmerism - hypnotism - that gripped Victorian Britain.
 Championed by John Elliotson, a respected doctor and professor of medicine, mesmerism drew widespread support from scientists, aristocrats and intellectuals including Charles Dickens and William Makepeace Thackeray.
 Hundreds declared themselves cured by mesmerism while others underwent surgery with no sign of pain.
 Elliotson even founded a mesmeric hospital.
 Yet ultimately mesmerism was defeated by a conservative medical profession insisting that doctor knows best.
 The potential benefits of hypnotism were lost to medicine and are only now being gradually realised once again.